 Azalea Ogose – beautiful azalea sightseeing spot in Ogose town, Saitama.

 It is a little sad when the prunus (plum, cherry, peach blossoms) finish in Japan.
 But only a wee bit, because right behind them comes a multitude of equally stunning flora.
 Straight after the yaezakura, a late blooming cherry blossom, the moss phlox are in bloom.
-Then azaleas and peonies (among others) come into bloom.
-They are finishing now, but we have roses peaking through and poppies only days away.
-Then there are the hydrangea… We really are blessed with the distinct flowering seasons in Japan.
+Then peonies (among others) come into bloom.
+As well as one of my favorites: azalea.
+There are dozens of places to see azalea in Saitama, but one of the most picturesque is in Ogose:

 Earlier in the year, we were fortunate enough to go see the plum blossoms in Ogose Bairin.
 Ogose is most famed for these, the plum blossoms, as the Ogose Bairin is one of the three “great” plum blossom groves of the Kanto plain.
-Curiously though, the official flower of Ogose though is the Yamabuki yellow rose.
+The official flower of Ogose though is the Yamabuki yellow rose.
 You can see the beautiful yellow flower, in Yamabuki no Sato.
 It is one of the largest displays of “yamabuki” yellow rose in the Kanto plain.
 Ogose is also popular for hiking, especially around the waterfalls.
 This temple has a hiking trail to Sakuranoyama and the Tomb of the Unknown Soldiers on Taikanzan.
 Stunning sakura grow there in early April and March.
-However, in more recent years – although the flowers have actually existed for 300 years – the area is enjoying increased fame for its azalea.
+However, in more recent years – although the flowers have actually existed for 300 years – Ogose is becoming increasingly known for its azalea.
 (Don’t miss this other amazing azalea spot also in Ogose).
 The scenery at Godaison is attracting people from far and wide…

 Godaison Azalea Park